 The Norwegian population in general and Norwegian business and industry in particular are highly digitally literate, and often take the lead when it comes to adopting new technology.
 In addition, Norway has a well-developed regulatory framework for digital technologies and services, as well as one of the most digitalised and technologically advanced public sectors in the world.

 But Norway’s greatest competitive advantage is perhaps the high level of public trust in both the business and public sectors and the close tripartite cooperation between employers, unions and government.
 This is an excellent basis for establishing regulations and ethical principles for exploiting AI.

-The head of the Cluster for Applied AI sees more Norwegian companies than ever achieving good results with sustainable AI solutions.
+Mydske sees more Norwegian companies than ever achieving good results with sustainable AI solutions.

 “I like what Völur has done: they use artificial intelligence to increase the efficiency of meat production.
 They are finding ways of getting the most food out of each animal, which can reduce the climate footprint from agriculture.
 In addition, we have eSmart Systems, which is using artificial intelligence to make it easier to maintain the electricity grid.
-In practice this means fewer helicopter trips to repair power lines, among other things,” Mydske says.
+In practice this means fewer helicopter trips to repair power lines, among other things,” he says.

 The National Strategy for AI points out that Norway can become a leader in applying AI, particularly in sectors where the country already has a strong global position, such as energy, ocean industries and health.